raninder/code-youth-intake8/READMe.md

 28/11/22
-ex1: input number, if number divisble by 3, print milk if divisble by 5, print opy if by 3 and 5, print popmilk
+ex1: input number, if number divisble by 3, print milk if divisble by 5, print pop if by 3 and 5, print popmilk

 ex2: print even and odd numbers from 1 to 50